Sigurður Nordal: Career

 "In the 1920s, there was a rumour that Kvaran was considered for the Nobel Prize in Literature, but in response Sigurður Nordal disparaged him as overly focused on forgiveness and thus tolerant of things that should rather be opposed; in the spirit of Icelandic nationalism and contemporary interpretations of Nietzsche, he considered the blood feud a better ethical mode."

-Sigurður Nordal also published two very influential anthologies: Íslenzk lestrarbók 1750-1930 (1st ed.
-1924) and Sýnisbók íslenzkra bókmennta til miðrar átjándu aldar (1953), the latter one in collaboration with Guðrún P. Helgadóttir and Jón Jóhannesson.
+Sigurður Nordal also published three very influential anthologies: Íslenzk lestrarbók, 1400-1901 (1924), Íslenzk lestrarbók 1750-1930 (1st ed.
+1975) and Sýnisbók íslenzkra bókmennta til miðrar átjándu aldar (1953), the latter one in collaboration with Guðrún P. Helgadóttir and Jón Jóhannesson.
 They deserve mention since they were required reading in Icelandic gymnasia for the better part of a century.